NWalker4483/TrackAtSea/README.md

 To avoid collisions between vehicles and crafts, current traffic avoidance systems depend on older technologies such as RADAR and automatic identification systems (AIS).
 To improve unmanned surface vehicles’ (USVs’) capacity to detect and track maritime traffic, computer vision systems can offer a wide range of possibilities that are not bound by the constraints of the current RF system.

 In response to the AI Tracks at Sea (AITaS) challenge, the team at Morgan State University, the Morgan Bears, are proposing “Seahawk”: an ensemble system consisting of artificial intelligence (AI) and computer vision (CV) techniques.
-This white paper describes the core concepts, the methodology of the system design and implementation, and the early result of this novel application of AI/ML infused CV systems for XX.
+This white paper describes the core concepts, the methodology of the system design and implementation, and the early result of this novel application of AI/ML infused CV systems to improve maritime detection and tracking.

 ## System Architecture